-In Feb 2014 the CQC published an inspection report of an inspection carried out in early December 2013, nearly 2 months before Gillian's death. http://www.cqc.org.uk/location/RJZ68.
+In Feb 2014 the CQC published an inspection report of an inspection carried out in early December 2013, nearly 2 months before Gillian's death (https://www.cqc.org.uk/news/releases/chief-inspector-hospitals-publishes-his-findings-princess-royal-university-hospital).
 The CQC report referred to a new transfusion procedure and that most staff had not attended the training for it in December 2013.
 It referred to limited availability of Obstetric consultant cover, inadequate midwifery staffing levels and a lack of risk management in the hospital as a whole.

 They said of maternity services:

 "…we found a number of areas that require improvement.
 Although staffing levels had been improved, they need further enhancement in terms of skill mix and experience.
 Consultant cover at the weekend is only part time".

 "…Staffing levels had been increased, but there were insufficient staff with supervisory skills and expertise to support midwives as well as insufficient staff for the ratio of births to midwives."

 It is clear that only 2 months before Gillian was a patient at PRUH there were serious ongoing problems with availability of consultant level care, staffing and training.
 Read in conjunction with Gillian's story, it seems that there are good reasons to be concerned as to the adequacy of her care.